-In a perfect world, I'd end a workout feeling energized, my face glistening with a kiss of dewy sweat.
-Because my life isn’t busy or stressful at all, I'd have plenty of time to cool down and zen out with a few yoga poses.
-Then I'd sip on a delicious, blended-to-order smoothie with just the right balance of protein and carbs, and waltz straight into an open shower stocked with all my favorite bath products so I’d never need to haul them along in my gym bag.
+In a perfect world, I'd end a workout feeling energized, my face glistening with dewy sweat.
+I'd have plenty of time for cool-down exercises and be able to zen out with a few yoga poses.
+Then I'd sip on a delicious delicious smoothie with just the right balance of protein and carbs, and waltz straight into the shower stocked with all my favorite bath products.

-Next, ditch your soggy sports bra and tights, even if you don’t have time to shower.
-“If you can't wash, get out of wet clothes as soon as you can," says Neal Schultz, MD, a dermatologist in New York City and the founder of BeautyRx Skincare.
-"They trap moisture that encourages the growth of germs, bacteria, fungus and yeast, which could invite a skin infection or cause breakouts," says Schultz.
-It won't make a difference whether you change within two, five or 10 minutes, but don't wait longer than a half hour.
+But all is not lost if you can't shower after exercise.
+"If you can't wash, get out of wet clothes as soon as you can," says Neal Schultz, M.D., a dermatologist in New York City and the founder of BeautyRx Skincare.
+"They trap moisture that encourages the growth of germs, bacteria, fungus, and yeast, which could invite a skin infection or cause breakouts," says Dr. Schultz.
+It won't make a difference whether you change within two, five, or 10 minutes, but don't wait longer than a half-hour.

-If for some reason you can't shower or you forget extra clothes, Schultz suggests dampening a towel with water and patting your body, then pat with a dry towel to soak up as much moisture as possible in a pinch.
+If for some reason you can't shower or you forget extra clothes, Dr. Schultz suggests dampening a towel with water and patting your body, then pat with a dry towel to soak up as much moisture as possible in a pinch.
 "Bacteria doesn't stand a chance of multiplying if you remove the moisture," he says.
 (In those cases, make sure you're wearing athleisure that's perfectly acceptable to wear to the office, too.)

-If you're especially worried about breakouts, it's much more important to cleanse your face before exercise rather than after.
-Schultz suggests removing your makeup and washing your face or swiping with a cleansing wipe.
-Try tossing something that's easy to use on-the-go in your gym bag, like Beauty RX Exercise Kit ($12, beautyrx.com).
+If you're especially worried about breakouts, it's actually much more important to cleanse your face before exercise rather than after your workout.
+Dr. Schultz suggests removing your makeup and washing your face or swiping with a cleansing wipe.
+Try tossing something that's easy to use on the go in your gym bag, such as Sweat Skin-Balancing Cleansing Towelettes (Buy It, $7, anthropologie.com).
 (BTW, if you want to wear makeup during your workout, use these sweat-proof makeup products.)

-Last—but certainly not least on your plan for what to do after a workout is to make sure to take in some food within 30 minutes of your workout.
-“That will optimize recovery, help reduce muscle soreness, and help you perform better during your workout the following day," says Mitzi Dulan, RD, author of The Pinterest Diet: How to Pin Your Way Thin.
+Last, but certainly not least on your plan for what to do after a workout is to make sure to eat within 30 minutes.
+"That will optimize recovery, help reduce muscle soreness, and help you perform better during your workout the following day," says Mitzi Dulan, R.D., author of The Pinterest Diet: How to Pin Your Way Thin.
 "The 30-minute window is the peak time for potential to start rebuilding and replenishing muscles," she says.
 Though, FTR, you shouldn't bail on refueling just because you can't grab a bite until, say 45 minutes later.
 Just aim to get something in your stomach within two hours after your workout, as research shows that your body's ability to refill muscle stores decreases by 50 percent after that point.